 The initial hearing is when the parties and the tribunal first meet each other, and it is advisable for the parties to reach agreement on as many procedural issues as possible in advance of that.
 It does not create a favourable first impression about the reasonableness of the parties or counsel if the tribunal must devote significant time to resolving ministerial procedural issues on which reasonable parties ought to be able to agree.

 – Stanimir A Alexandrov, Stanimir A Alexandrov PLLC

 Even if not requested to do so prior to the initial hearing, counsel should nevertheless consider issues that are likely to arise and whether it is advantageous to reach out to opposing counsel to seek agreement on certain matters.

-Of course, the parties themselves may have very different ideas about the conduct of a particular arbitration.
-Counsel from different jurisdictions, particularly if one or both counsel teams have more experience before national courts than international arbitral tribunals, may have opposing views regarding exchange of documents, examination of witnesses and other matters that significantly affect proceedings.
-If the parties are in dispute regarding issues of particular importance, counsel may wish to consider making a short written submission to the tribunal on the disputed matters prior to the initial hearing, or even request a pre-hearing schedule for submissions, to ensure that the tribunal has the positions of the parties in advance.
-Limited briefing of disputed issues after the preliminary hearing and prior to issuance of the first procedural order is also common.
+Of course, the parties may have very different ideas about the conduct of a particular arbitration.
+Counsel from different jurisdictions, particularly if the counsel teams have more experience before national courts than international arbitral tribunals, may have opposing views regarding exchange of documents, examination of witnesses and other matters.
+If the parties are not agreed regarding issues of particular importance, counsel may wish to consider making short written submissions to the tribunal regarding the disputed matters prior to the initial hearing, or even requesting a pre-hearing schedule for these submissions, to ensure that the tribunal has the parties’ positions in advance of the hearing.
+Limited briefing of disputed issues after the initial hearing and prior to issuance of the first procedural order is also common.

 Finally, even when the parties have agreed on certain matters, the arbitrators may encourage the parties to reconsider their agreement on procedures that result in extensive delays in resolving the case, are disproportionate to the amount in dispute or complexity of the case, or reflect parochial litigation practices that may be inappropriate in an international arbitration.